smartin015/continuousprint/README.md

 * Pausing and resuming the print works
 * Cancelling restarts the print
 * Print queue can be started and stopped; queue items complete in order
+* Stylings look good in light and dark themes

 ## Potential future work